MQ-software-carpentry/R-git-for-research/_episodes/00-Introduction.md

     - name it ("data-carpentry-r")
     - Choose public (can always change this, for now it saves us having to enter our password all the time) ...
     - Tick the checkbox to initialize with README
-    - Do not add a .gitignore, we will do this manually.
+    - Add a .gitignore, and choose R from the list of templates.
+We will talk about this file later.
     - Add a license if you wish (discuss this)

 - Click on "Create Repository"